Donors meet in Paris to get Ukraine through winter, bombing

 Associated Press

-PARIS (AP) — Dozens of countries and international organizations threw their weight and more than 1 billion euros (dollars) in aid pledges behind an urgent new push Tuesday to keep Ukraine powered, fed, warm and moving amid the onset of winter.
+PARIS (AP) — Dozens of countries and international organizations threw their weight and more than 1 billion euros (dollars) in aid pledges behind an urgent new push Tuesday to keep Ukrainians powered, fed, warmed and moving as winter approaches.

-An international donor conference in Paris quickly racked up substantial promises of financial and in-kind support, a defiant response to sustained Russian aerial bombardments that have plunged millions of Ukrainian civilians into the deepening cold and dark by targeting critical infrastructure.
+An international donor conference in Paris quickly racked up substantial promises of financial and in-kind support, a defiant response to sustained Russian aerial bombardment of critical infrastructure that has plunged millions of Ukrainian civilians into deepening cold and dark.

 Ukraine’s president made an impassioned argument that such aid could pressure Russia into pursuing peace, and conference donors strongly condemned the Kremlin’s savaging of power stations, water facilities and other essential services in Ukraine.

-French President Emmanuel Macron, the conference host, denounced Moscow’s bombardments of civilian targets as war crimes.
-He said the Kremlin is pounding civilian infrastructure because its troops suffered setbacks on the battlefields and their “military weaknesses have been exposed to all.”
+French President Emmanuel Macron, the conference host, denounced the bombardments as war crimes, asserting that Moscow had resorted to pounding civilian infrastructure because its troops suffered setbacks on the battlefields and Russia’s “military weaknesses have been exposed to all.”

 Russia “has chosen a cynical strategy, aiming to destroy civilian infrastructure in order to put Ukraine on its knees,” Macron said.
 “The objective is clear: Respond to military defeats by spreading terror among civilians, try to break the back as it can’t maintain the front.”

 As temperatures plunge and snow falls, Ukraine’s needs are huge and pressing.
-Russia has repeatedly targeted the Ukrainian power grid and other critical infrastructure since early October.
-Successive waves of cruise missiles and exploding drones have destroyed about half of Ukraine’s energy infrastructure, the Kyiv government has said.
+Since Russia began hitting the Ukrainian power grid and other critical infrastructure in early October, successive waves of cruise missiles and exploding drones have destroyed about half of Ukraine’s energy infrastructure, the Kyiv government has said.

+The full-scale invasion has left many tens of thousands of people dead or injured and forced an estimated 6.5 million Ukrainians from their homes.

-Ukrainian President Volodymyr Zelenskyy, who addressed the Paris conference by video link, said some 12 million Ukrainians — roughly one-quarter of the country’s pre-invasion population — are living with power outages stemming from Russian bombardments.
+Ukrainian President Volodymyr Zelenskyy, who addressed the Paris conference by video, said some 12 million Ukrainians — roughly one-quarter of the country’s pre-invasion population — are living with power outages.

-Zelenskyy argued that a concerted international effort to keep Ukraine’s utility systems working could help dissuade Moscow from further attacks and potentially force it to the negotiating table, and also prevent new waves of Ukrainians fleeing to elsewhere in Europe.
+Zelenskyy argued that a concerted international effort to keep Ukraine’s utility systems working could help dissuade Moscow from further attacks and potentially force it to the negotiating table, as well as prevent more Ukrainians from fleeing.

-“Russia will have to think about how to stop the aggression,” Zelenskyy said.
-“Energy is one of the keys to this.”
+The Kremlin showed no signs of backing down.
+Spokesman Dmitry Peskov on Tuesday rejected an appeal Zelenskyy made the day before for Russia to start a pullback from Ukraine at Christmas, saying “there can’t be any talk about it” until the Kyiv government recognizes the Kremlin’s territorial claims.

+“Without taking those realities into account, any movement forward is impossible,” Peskov said.

-In presenting a long list of immediate needs, Zelenskyy said Ukraine requires electricity generators as urgently as it also needs armored vehicles and armored vests for its troops.
+Zelenskyy said Ukraine needs electric generators as urgently as armored vehicles and armored vests for its troops.

-Donors came to the conference armed with an array of help, from lightbulbs, generators and power transformers to assistance with food, water, health, transport and rebuilding.
-France’s Foreign Ministry said a total of 1.05 billion euros — the equivalent of US$1.1 billion — in financial and in-kind aid was pledged, all of it expected to reach Ukraine over the toughest winter months before April.
-The total included 125 million euros ($131 million) worth of assistance from host France.
+Donors offered an array of help — from light bulbs, generators and power transformers to assistance with food, water, health, transport and rebuilding.
+France’s Foreign Ministry said 1.05 billion euros — the equivalent of $1.1 billion — in financial and in-kind aid was pledged, all of it expected to reach Ukraine over the toughest winter months.

-The European Union’s chief executive, European Commission President Ursula von der Leyen, announced funding for the purchase of 30 million energy-saving light bulbs that Ukraine requested to reduce pressure on its power grid.
+The European Union’s chief executive, European Commission President Ursula von der Leyen, announced funding for 30 million energy-saving light bulbs that Ukraine requested to reduce pressure on its power grid.

-Von der Leyen said the Russian missile and drone bombardments were intended to sap Ukrainian morale but added: “Russia will fail because the Ukrainian spirit remains unyielding and unbroken.”

 Without reliable power and other essential services, life for many is becoming a battle for survival.

-“Globally, we need everything,” said Yevhen Kaplin, who heads Proliska, a Ukrainian humanitarian group providing cooking stoves, blankets and other aid to front-line regions and away from the battlefields.
+“We need everything,” said Yevhen Kaplin, who heads Proliska, a Ukrainian humanitarian group providing cooking stoves, blankets and other aid.

-With “the shelling, the missiles strikes and strikes on the infrastructure, we can’t say whether there will be gas tomorrow, we can’t predict whether to buy gas stoves or not,” he said.
+With “the shelling, the missiles strikes and strikes on the infrastructure, we can’t say whether there will be gas tomorrow.
+We can’t predict whether to buy gas stoves,” he said.
 “Every day the picture changes.”

+Ukrainians offered a glimpse into their hardships on Tuesday.
+Although Russian troops retreated from the Kyiv region months ago, many people still cannot return home because of Russian missile damage.

+“We live like homeless here,” Hanna Reznikova, 63, said as she stood in Borodyanka, a town northwest of the capital where the Russian invasion turned apartment buildings into charred, bombed-out hulks.

+Wrapped in a thin black coat, she said the temperature inside her building was the same as outside.
+The room where she lives with her partner is almost always cold due to rolling blackouts and no gas.
+To keep the room warm, Reznikova uses a blanket to cover the entrance.
+For light, she keeps a candle near the bed.

+“It’s difficult and sad.
+But what can we do?
+This is how we will survive,” she said.

-The Paris meeting — attended by 46 countries and 24 international organizations — also was putting in place a system to coordinate international aid for the winter so donors of equipment and other aid don’t double-up.
-A web-based platform will enable Ukraine to list its civilian aid needs and allow donors to show what they’ll supply in response.
+The Paris meeting meant to ease such hardships was attended by 46 countries and 24 international organizations.
+The participants decided to set up a system to coordinate international aid for the winter so donors don’t double-up.
+A web-based platform will enable Ukraine to list its civilian aid needs and allow donors to show what they’ll supply.

-Sweden was among the first nations attending the meeting to pledge more aid.
+Sweden was among the first nations represented at the meeting to pledge more aid.
 Its foreign trade minister, Johan Forssell, announced a contribution of 55 million euros ($58 million) for humanitarian aid and the rebuilding of schools, hospitals and energy infrastructure.

-As winter bites, “we need to do whatever we can to help improve conditions in Ukraine and also help them to fight off the Russian invaders,” he said.
-“We’re here for them as long as it takes.”
+— A senior U.S. military official said the U.S. believes Russia’s stocks of new or “fully serviceable” artillery rocket ammunition will last until “early 2023.”
+The official, who spoke to Pentagon reporters on condition of anonymity to discuss ongoing operations in Ukraine, said Russia was turning to the use of degraded ammunition, which is more unpredictable and risky.
+The official said the Russian military will likely struggle to replenish its stocks by increasing domestic production, buying more from foreign suppliers and refurbishing older ammunition.

+— Fighting that caused casualties and damage raged in the eastern city of Kupiansk, northeastern Ukraine’s Sumy region, towns neighboring the Zaporizhzhia Nuclear Power Plant and the Kherson region in southern Ukraine.
+The governor of the Luhansk region, north of Donetsk, said the Ukrainian army was edging closer to a key Russian defense line between the towns of Kreminna and Svatove.

 Varenytsia reported from Kyiv, Ukraine, and Leicester from Le Pecq, France.
-Jamey Keaten in Kyiv and Joanna Kozlowska in London contributed.
+Jamey Keaten in Kyiv, Yuras Karmanau in Tallinn, Estonia, Joanna Kozlowska in London, Hanna Arhirova in Kyiv and Lolita Baldor in Washington contributed.

 Follow AP coverage of the war in Ukraine at: https://apnews.com/hub/russia-ukraine